JimTheCactus/chatlogging/README.md

 * nick
   * The nickname to be shown with the message.
 Leave blank for none.
 * avatar
-  * A name for a displayable image that will be used as the chat user's icon.
+  * A name for a displayable that will be used as the chat user's icon.
 This will be something like "alex chat happy", just like you'd use in a show statement.

 ### chat_picture
 * pic
-  * AA name for a displayable image that will be included as an image.
+  * A name for a displayable that will be included as an image.
 This will be something like "alex chat happy", just like you'd use in a show statement.
 * nick
   * The nickname to be shown with the message.
 Leave blank for none.
 * avatar